storefront-x/storefront-x/docs/getting-started/quick-start.md

 yarn create storefront-x
 ```

-This command will install and execute `create storefront-x`, the official Storefront-x scaffolding tool.
+This command will install and execute `create storefront-x`, the official Storefront X scaffolding tool.
 You will be presented with prompts to choose what module configuration you want to scaffold ( we have several module setups based on your back-end solution )

 ```
 ?
 Target directory » storefront-x-app